 Prior to law school, Ms. Evangelis served as a legislative assistant to former U.S. Representative Max Sandlin, for whom she handled financial services, technology, and foreign affairs legislation.
 She received a B.S. in Foreign Service, cum laude, from the Georgetown University School of Foreign Service.

 Ms. Evangelis is a member of the California bar and is admitted to practice in the Supreme Court of the United States, several U.S. Courts of Appeal across the country, and all federal courts in California.
-Theane serves on the board of the California Women's Law Center and as an Advisory Board Member of the Los Angeles Greek Film Festival.
-She also serves on the Judicial Elections Evaluation Committee of the Los Angeles County Bar Association.
+Ms. Evangelis serves on the board of the California Women's Law Center and as an Advisory Board Member of the Los Angeles Greek Film Festival.
+She serves on the Judicial Elections Evaluation Committee of the Los Angeles County Bar Association and is also a Member of the Board of Trustees of the NYU Law School as well as St. James Episcopal School.

 In 2016 and 2017, the Daily Journal named her to its list of Top Women Lawyers, and in 2013, she was named by the Daily Journal as one of the "Top 20 California Attorneys Under 40."
 She has been listed in Law360's "Rising Stars" for 2013 and 2015 in Appellate Law, a Class Actions "Rising Star" for 2014, and in 2016, she was recognized as a "Class Action MVP" by Law360.
 She was selected by her peers for inclusion in The Best Lawyers in America© in the field of Appellate Practice from 2014-2018 and was also named "Los Angeles Appellate Lawyer of the Year" by Best Lawyers®.
 In addition, Ms. Evangelis has been recognized by The Recorder as one of California's "Lawyers on the Fast Track," and was selected as one of "Greek America's Forty under 40" by the Greek America Foundation.
 Southern California Super Lawyers named her as a "Rising Star" in Los Angeles Magazine in the category of Appellate Law, and she was recognized as one of the "25 Most Intriguing Greek Americans of 2010" by Greek America Magazine for her work challenging Proposition 8.
-Ms. Evangelis was also named to Benchmark Litigation's "Under 40 Hot List" which honors the achievements of the nation's most accomplished legal partners of the age of forty or younger.
+Ms. Evangelis was also named to Benchmark Litigation's "Under 40 Hot List" which honors the achievements of the nation's most accomplished legal partners of the age of forty or younger as well as a California "Future Litigation Star" in Benchmark Litigation's 2018 edition.